 The loss of farm land has been caused by a number of factors, many or most of which are tied to human development.
 The primary causes are:

-overexploitation for fuelwood
+- Overexploitation for fuelwood

 The following figure illustrates the relative sizes of the causal mechanisms as a function of region.

 6.2 million sq. mi (16 million sq. km) are currently used to grow crops — an amount of land about equal to the size of South America — while 11.6 million sq. mi (30 million sq. km) has been set aside for pastureland, an area equal to the entire African continent.
 Altogether that's more than 40% of the dry land on the planet.
 We use 60 times more land to grow and raise food than we do to live on.
 Farming takes half the world's available freshwater, much of which is used for irrigation.
-And all that activity — plus the deforestation and degradation that tends to go hand in hand with farming — helps make agriculture the single biggest source of manmade greenhouse gases, more than industry or transportation or electricity generation.
+And all that activity — plus the deforestation and degradation that tends to go hand in hand with farming — helps make agriculture the single biggest source of manmade greenhouse gasses, more than industry or transportation or electricity generation.

 Will the topsoil run out?

 Some experts fear the world, at its current pace of consumption, is running out of useable topsoil.
 A rough calculation of current rates of soil degradation suggests we have about 60 years of topsoil left.
 Some 40% of soil used for agriculture around the world is classed as either degraded or seriously degraded - 70% of the topsoil, the layer allowing plants to grow, is gone.
 Because of various farming methods that strip the soil of carbon and make it less robust as well as weaker in nutrients, soil is being lost at between 10 and 40 times the rate at which it can be naturally replenished.
 Even the well-maintained farming land in Europe, which may look idyllic, is being lost at unsustainable rates.
+Degraded soil

 Degraded soil mean that we will produce 30% less food over the next 20-50 years.
 This is against a background of projected demand requiring us to grow 50% more food, as the population grows and wealthier people in countries like China and India eat more meat, which takes more land to produce weight-for-weight than, say, rice.